 e.
 Can they discuss basic things about themselves such as their name and age and what they like to do

 f.
 Can they let you know what they need or want by saying “can I go outside to play” or “I want that big cookie”

 Build Up services are special education services for young children and these are coordinated through the county-level intermediate school district.
 The location of services in each county varies throughout school districts but we often see that services are provided in the regular preschool classroom.
 We may see some special activities or assistance in this classroom or we may see a child meeting with a teacher or therapist for individual support – but it’s helping the child to access the learning that’s going on in the classroom.

 Are services provided for parents or other caregivers as well?

-In Early On, birth to 3, we will see family centered services, including family training, but at this age,
+Early On, from birth to 3, will see family-centered services, including family training, but at this age,

 services and supports are focused on the child.
 The parents are part of the team that develops the